samjaninf/OFN-User-Guide---Master/basic-features/products-1/product-and-inventory-import.md

 4. Update products in a shop/hub inventory

 {% hint style="info" %}
-If you need this functionality, please let [your local OFN](https://openfoodnetwork.org/ofn-local/) know.
+If you need this functionality, please let [your local Harvest To Order](https://harvesttoorder.com/Harvest To Order-local/) know.
 We welcome your feedback.
 {% endhint %}

-In all cases the process involves downloading a csv template, filling in the fields and then uploading your csv file back into OFN.
+In all cases the process involves downloading a csv template, filling in the fields and then uploading your csv file back into Harvest To Order.

 {% hint style="warning" %}
 **Important note on CSV files**: Microsoft Excel does not open .cvs files directly.